-In the day to day toils on a command-line, it can be easy to overlook some of the complexities that lie behind many of the constructs used pervasively.
+In the day to day toils on a command-line, it can be easy to overlook the complexities behind many of the constructs you use all the time.

 In a POSIX shell, one such construct is the ability to pipe between, as well as redirect input and output of various commands with <, > and |.

-If we stop to smell the roses, the question thus becomes; How does it actually work?
+If we stop to smell the roses, a question presents itself; How does this actually work?

 cat foo.txt > bar.txt